cassidylaidlaw/cmsc430-scheme-compiler/README.md

     Test and-or passed.
     ...
     ```
     You can also see all the available tests by running `racket tests.rkt` or run a specific test by running `racket tests.rkt <test-name>`.
+The compiler has been tested on Mac OS X and Linux and all tests (70 in total) passed on both platforms.
+It should take about 10 minutes to run them all.

 ## Features